jonthorell/encyclopedia-galactica/README.md

 My site has been deployed to github pages.
 BUT when I tried to use a URL from there to validate against I got a lot more errors regarding classes and mismatched tags for things I have not written or even seen.
 It seems the URL input functionality of the validator drags in additonal css/html files that are unrelated to my project.

 Or rather: it did that on first try.
 Now it seems to mostly work as intended.
-It could not access my bibliography.html page so I still do not trust it.
+It could not access my bibliography.html page so I still do not trust it fully though.
 The erros and what not that are relevant are the same though so it should not matter.
 The html-files that I did upload to the validor are included as they were at the time in the html.zip file.